 Pesticide imports, manufacturing, storage, and marketing are subject to strict government control (law 42-95, of January 21, 1997, Official Bulletin 448).
-Pesticides have to be approved by the Ministry of Agriculture's Plant Protection Division:
+Importers, producers, and distributors of pesticides need to be licensed by the government according to the procedure described in the Decree 2-99-106 of May 5th, 99.
+In addition, each pesticides marketed has to be approved by the Ministry of Agriculture's Plant Protection Division: